FACTS ABOUT ORTHODONTICS

 How Orthodontic Treatment Is Accomplished

-Treatment is typically accomplished with “braces” (brackets and wires attached to the teeth) and/or custom made appliances designed to accomplish a specific goal.
+Treatment is typically accomplished with “braces” (brackets and wires attached to the teeth) and/or custom-made appliances designed to accomplish a specific goal.
 The braces may be made of metal, ceramic or plastic.
 Most are bonded (glued) to the outside surface of the teeth, however, there are braces designed to be placed on the inside surfaces of the teeth (lingual braces).
-The custom made appliances may be removable or fixed (cemented and/or bonded).
-All orthodontic appliances are designed to apply gentle pressure to the teeth resulting in movement into their proper positions.
+The custom-made appliances may be removable or fixed (cemented and/or bonded).
+All orthodontic appliances are designed to apply gentle pressure to the teeth resulting in moving into their proper positions.